gxhen/gxhen.github.io/_pages/about.md

   * Machine Learning-aided Radio Frequency Fingerprinting
   * Information Hiding in Wireless Systems
   * Machine Learning Applications at Wireless PHY layer
-* Networking for AI Agents
+* Wireless Networking for AI Agents

 ## News!!!
 * (10 June 2025) We are honored to be invited by the IEEE Signal Processing Society to present our work on RF fingerprinting at the SPS Webinar on June 11.
-Prof Joseph Cavallaro will also share recent research from Rice University on deploying RF fingerprinting systems on FPGAs.
+Prof Joseph Cavallaro from Rice University will also share recent research on deploying RF fingerprinting systems on FPGAs.
 Everyone is welcome to join!
 [SPS Webinar](https://landing.signalprocessingsociety.org/jun-11-2025).
 * (14 May 2025) Our survey paper, "Physical Layer-Based Device Fingerprinting For Wireless Security: From Theory To Practice" has been accepted by IEEE Transactions on Information Forensics and Security.
 [IEEE](https://ieeexplore.ieee.org/document/11003929).
 * (15 Sep 2024) Our paper, "Federated Radio Frequency Fingerprint Identification Powered by Unsupervised Contrastive Learning" has been accepted by IEEE Transactions on Information Forensics and Security.
 [IEEE](https://ieeexplore.ieee.org/document/10697226), [Code](https://github.com/gxhen/federatedRFFI), [Dataset](https://ieee-dataport.org/documents/lorafederatedrffidataset).
 * (21 Nov 2023) Our paper, "Towards Receiver-Agnostic and Collaborative Radio Frequency Fingerprint Identification" has been accepted by IEEE Transactions on Mobile Computing.
 [IEEE](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10345732), [arXiv](https://arxiv.org/pdf/2207.02999.pdf).
 The code and dataset are available at [Code and Dataset](https://github.com/gxhen/receiverAgnosticRFFI).